 PILOT PROGRAM FOR CHOSEN FAMILY HOSTING TO PREVENT YOUTH HOMELESSNESS

-The Minnesota House Human Services Finance and Policy omnibus bill includes $1 million to pilot chosen family hosting!
-However, the parallel Minnesota Senate omnibus bill does not fund chosen family hosting….
-So the House/Senate conference committee will ultimately need to decide: Will Minnesota invest in stabilizing informal hosting arrangements?
+The 2022 Minnesota House Human Services Finance and Policy omnibus bill included $1 million to pilot chosen family hosting!

 Read the bill language.